GuelphCodingCommunity/policy/src/constitution.md

 ## Appointments and Elections

-Members of the Club Executive are by appointment only, except when the current executive cannot agree on qualified candidates or when there is no qualified candidate for a role.
+Members of the Club Executive are by appointment only, except when the current executive cannot agree on qualified candidates by simple majority vote or when there is no qualified candidate for a role.
 If an Executive Role cannot be filled by appointment, an announcement will be made at a general meeting advertising the open positions.
 Candidates may apply by email, at the discretion of the current Club Executive.
 If there are more qualified candidates than open roles, the current Executive may vote by simple majority --- with a quorum of 50% of filled Executive roles --- to decide which candidate(s) will fulfill the open role(s).